 Since many of these medical conditions affect fertility and the development of a fetus, there were many heart-wrenching miscarriages.
 When babies made it to term, they had defects and medical conditions that lasted a lifetime.

-The Camp Lejeune Justice Act set to pass into law soon also allows children of service members to file claims.
+The new bill said to pass into law soon also allows children of service members to file claims.
 For example, you were in the wound when your mother consumed the toxic water, which she then passed on to you.
 Upon your birth, you show signs that there is a severe medical condition.

 Call George Sink, PA Injury Lawyers Today